msatyan/MyNodeC/README.md

-### Why N-API?
+### Why N-API ?
 Node.js is a JavaScript library, yet its core is writ in C/C++ ([V8](https://github.com/v8/v8), [Libuv](https://libuv.org/) and many other such modules).
 The easy and popular way of writing a node.js modules is also by using JavaScript.
 Such a modules are mostly platform independent and easy to manage.
 There are times when the performance of JavaScript is not enough, then we may have to consider native Node.js Addon modules.
 There are many advantages with native Addon node modules, efficient and excellent runtime performance, and the list go on.
 One of the major downside of native node module is the overhead of maintenance.
 This overhead alone is good enough to keep us think twice before introducing a native module.
-Till the arrival of N-API none of the abstraction API used to provide ABI stability, then we may have to recompile our native module with each major node.js release that often come with build breakage.
+Till the arrival of N-API none of the abstraction API used to provide ABI stability across node.js major releases, then we may have to recompile our native module with each major node.js release that often come with build breakage.
 There are many effort in the past to eliminate or minimize such difficulties, [NAN](https://github.com/nodejs/nan) is the most popular among that.
 Though NAN did a reasonably good job, still not addressed all possible pain points.

 The [N-API](https://nodejs.org/api/n-api.html) is expected to address this problem to a new level, it is expected to be Application Binary Interface (ABI) stable across versions of Node.js release.
 This will be a big relief for those who maintain native node.js Addon modules.
 Though the N-API was available with two past LTS node releases, it was experimental at that time.
 The current node.js LTS release (v10) has marked it as stable.
 I feel then it is right time to jump in and start using it.
 So far I am impressed with the concept and design because of its simplicity and easy to use than NAN.